LisbonLisboaPortugal.com

 Costa da Caparica - Portugal's most famous surfing destination stretches for miles along the Atlantic coast.
 The beaches here attract surfers from across Europe, but there's plenty of space for everyone, and the modern resort facilities are excellent.
 Costa da Caparica guide

-Óbidos is a tradition Portuguese walled city
+Óbidos is a traditional Portuguese walled city

 This six-day itinerary makes the most of September's excellent weather, combining Lisbon's cultural treasures with coastal adventures and regional discoveries.
 The settled conditions and longer days create perfect opportunities for both city exploration and seaside escapes.